-The Department of Anesthesiology at DMC Children's Hospital of Michigan is dedicated solely to the care of children.
+The Department of Anesthesiology at Children's Hospital of Michigan at the Detroit Medical Center is dedicated solely to the care of children.
 All of the anesthesiologists are board eligible or certified and have completed a fellowship in pediatric anesthesiology.
 The nurse anesthetists have also completed fellowships in pediatric anesthesiology.
 Anesthesia is provided at the Children's Hospital of Michigan for over 12,000 surgeries each year.
 These include basic procedures such as ear tubes, eye muscles and the removing of tonsils as well as open-heart surgery, neurosurgery, scoliosis repair and other complex surgeries.

 The Children's Hospital of Michigan has its own pain service run by anesthesiologists that are available to assist with post-operative pain management 24 hours a day, 7 days a week.